daddykidos/Djsfl.js/docs.md

 ### createElement(type, debug, id) - creates an element with the djsflElement classname

+**Please note** to respectively set the **position property** of element as by default with the djsflElement handled classes are set to **'absolute'** upon creation.

+If this affects desired outcome for specific element better to use the plain code **document.createElement()**

-type  - Refers to the kind of DOMElement your creating in html format ex. div, span, img e.t.c.<br>
+type  - Refers to the kind of DOMElement your creating in html format ex. div, span, img e.t.c. <br>
-debug - Visually adds color to the object and some size to be noticed easily when debugging.<br>
+debug - Visually adds color to the object and some size to be noticed easily when debugging. <br>
 id    - The id of the element (optional parameter)

 ### Properties of djsflElement